Fentanyl Withdrawal Symptoms, Risks & Side Effects

 Unfortunately, more and more people die from fentanyl-related overdoses every year.
 Such deaths increased by 282% between 2016 and 2021.

-The risk of a potentially lethal fentanyl overdose may be further heightened by mixing it with other substances, including alcohol.
+The risk of a potentially lethal overdose may be further heightened by mixing fentanyl with alcohol or other substances.
 Taking fentanyl after a period of abstinence also increases this risk due to reduced tolerance to the drug.

 Illicit drugs are particularly dangerous, as they may be laced with fentanyl without your knowledge.
 This makes it nearly impossible to gauge how much of the drug you can take without overdosing on it.